-- Marketing communications for gambling must be socially responsible, with particular regard to the need to protect children, young persons and other vulnerable persons from being harmed or exploited. - In line with rule 1.2, the spirit as well as the letter of the rules in this section apply whether or not a gambling product is shown or referred to. - 16.3 Marketing communications must not: - 16.3.1 portray, condone or encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm - 16.3.2 exploit the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of children, young persons or other vulnerable persons - 16.3.3 suggest that gambling can provide an escape from personal, professional or educational problems such as loneliness or depression - 16.3.4 suggest that gambling can be a solution to financial concerns, an alternative

-- to employment or a way to achieve financial security - 16.3.5 portray gambling as indispensable or as taking priority in life; for example, over family, friends or professional or educational commitments - 16.3.6 suggest that gambling can enhance personal qualities, for example, that it can improve self-image or self-esteem, or is a way to gain control, superiority, recognition or admiration - 16.3.7 suggest peer pressure to gamble nor disparage abstention - 16.3.8 link gambling to seduction, sexual success or enhanced attractiveness - 16.3.9 portray gambling in a context of toughness or link it to resilience or recklessness - 16.3.10 suggest gambling is a rite of passage - 16.3.11 suggest that solitary gambling is preferable to social gambling - 16.3.12 be likely to be of strong appeal to children or young persons, especially by reflecting or being associated with youth culture.
+- 16.2 In line with rule 1.2, the spirit as well as the letter of the rules in this section apply whether or not a gambling product is shown or referred to. - 16.3 Marketing communications must not: - 16.3.1 portray, condone or encourage gambling behaviour that is socially irresponsible or could lead to financial, social or emotional harm - 16.3.2 exploit the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of children, young persons or other vulnerable persons - 16.3.3 suggest that gambling can provide an escape from personal, professional or educational problems such as loneliness or depression - 16.3.4 suggest that gambling can be a solution to financial concerns, an alternative to employment or a way to achieve financial security - 16.3.5 portray gambling as indispensable or as taking priority in life; for example, over family, friends or professional or educational commitments - 16.3.6 suggest that gambling can enhance personal qualities, for example, that it can improve self-image or self-esteem, or is a way to gain control, superiority, recognition or admiration - 16.3.7 suggest peer pressure to gamble nor disparage abstention - 16.3.8 link gambling to seduction, sexual success or enhanced attractiveness - 16.3.9 portray gambling in a context of toughness or link it to resilience or recklessness - 16.3.10 suggest gambling is a rite of passage - 16.3.11 suggest that solitary gambling is preferable to social gambling - 16.3.12 be likely to be of particular appeal to children or young persons, especially by reflecting or being associated with youth culture - 16.3.13 be directed at those aged below 18 years (or 16 years for football pools, equal-chance gaming [under a prize gaming permit or at a licensed family entertainment centre], prize gaming [at a non-licensed family entertainment centre or at a travelling fair] or Category D gaming machines) through the selection of media or context in which they appear - 16.3.14 include a child or a young person.
+No-one who is, or seems to be, under 25 years old may be featured gambling or playing a significant role.
+No-one may behave in an adolescent, juvenile or loutish way.